HamdyElzanqali/ldtk-love/README.md

 ## Installation and Usage
-Place `ldtk.lua` anywhere in the project and make sure you have `json.lua` in the same folder.
+Place `ldtk.lua` anywhere in the project and make sure you have `json.lua` in the same folder.<br />
-`json.lua` is needed because LDtk relies on json.
+`json.lua` is needed because LDtk relies on json.<br />

-You can put your tilesets and .ldtk files freely anywhere relative to `main.lua`.
+You can put your tilesets and .ldtk files freely anywhere relative to `main.lua`.<br />
-I recommend turning on "Minify JSON" and "Save levels to separate files" in project settings to save space and increase loading speed.
+I recommend turning on "Minify JSON" and "Save levels to separate files" in project settings to save space and increase loading speed.<br />

 Require ldtk at the top of `main.lua`
 ```lua